ranking-sport/ranking/README.md

 -   Loads a trained model.
 -   Generates rankings for a sample of data points.
 -   Calculates `NDCG@k` and `Recall@k` (for k=2, 5, 10) to measure the quality of the rankings.

+For further validation, we compare our model's rankings against human evaluations.
+-   **`SUMMIR_example_response.md`**: This file contains the sentences that were distributed for human evaluation.
+-   **`response_human.csv`**: This file contains the ranking responses from 30 different people, which serves as a gold standard for our evaluation.

 ## How to Run